 What a privilege to be here!

-Here is the list with many of our camping spots in Russia.
+Here is the list of many of our camping spots in Russia.